Lonnie Smith (baseball)

 Lonnie Smith (born December 22, 1955) is an American former Major League Baseball left fielder.
-He made his debut for the Philadelphia Phillies on September 2, 1978 and later played for the St. Louis Cardinals, Kansas City Royals, Atlanta Braves, Pittsburgh Pirates, and Baltimore Orioles.
+He made his debut for the Philadelphia Phillies on September 2, 1978, and later played for the St. Louis Cardinals, Kansas City Royals, Atlanta Braves, Pittsburgh Pirates, and Baltimore Orioles.
 He overcame bouts with drug abuse to become one of the top base-stealers in baseball during the 1980s, with the seventh-most steals.
 He played on five pennant-winning teams, three of which won the World Series.

+Early life

+Lonnie Smith was born on December 22, 1955, in Chicago, Illinois.
+He attended Centennial High School in Compton, California, where he excelled in baseball.

-Playing career
+Professional career

-Minor Leagues
+Draft and minor Leagues

+Smith was drafted by the Philadelphia Phillies in the first round round (3rd overall) in the 1974 MLB June Amateur Draft.
 Smith began his minor league career with Auburn in the New York–Penn League in 1974.
 The following year, he led the league with 150 hits, 114 runs, and 56 stolen bases while playing for Spartanburg.
 In 1978, he led the league with 66 stolen bases while playing for Oklahoma City and scored 106 runs the following year again with Oklahoma City.

-Philadelphia Phillies
+Philadelphia Phillies (1978–1981)

 After brief trials with the Phillies in 1978 and 1979, Smith broke into the team's lineup in 1980, batting .339 in 100 games.
 The Phillies won the National League pennant and defeated the Kansas City Royals in the World Series.
 Smith's performance was strong enough for him to finish third in the Rookie of the Year balloting following the season.
 He continued to play well in the strike-shortened 1981 season, hitting .324.